 Rated Outstanding by Ofsted, we are ambitious on behalf of the young people and families we work with and believe every role we recruit is a part of this success.

 “East Sussex leaders set exceptionally high standards for services that support children who need help, protection or care.”
 Ofsted

-You will be responsible for all aspects of Keyworking, including identifying the needs of the whole family developing holistic Short Term Early Help Plans that identify clear, measurable targets for families you are working with alongside packages of support and direct family work.
+You will be responsible for all aspects of Keyworking, including family assessment and developing holistic Early Help Plans that identify clear, measurable targets alongside packages of support (regular reflective supervision).

-You will need to have QCF Level 2 qualifications in Maths and English, or demonstrate competency in these areas through tests and a QCF Level 3 qualification in a relevant subject as well as being able to show that you have an interest and understanding of current issues when working with vulnerable families.
+You will need to have QCF Level 2 qualifications in Maths and English or demonstrate competency in these areas through tests and a QCF Level 3 qualification in a relevant subject as well as being able to show that you have a deep understanding of working with vulnerable families.

-Crucially, you’ll need to be prepared to work effectively with families in a number of potential areas including education, mental health, domestic violence, Youth Offending, income inequality and Parenting.
+Crucially, you’ll need to be prepared to work effectively with families in a number of potential areas (including education, mental health, domestic violence, Youth Offending, income inequality).

 Our Early Help practice is high impact.
 We know we are making a difference because that’s what children and young people tell us.

 So, if you’d like to be part of our progressive team, apply NOW.